BROKEN CRACKED TOOTH

 Accidents are part of life and dental injuries can happen in a wide variety of ways.
 Children can be prone to picking up knocks along with sports injuries resulting in a broken cracked tooth.
 Sometimes you can suffer from a chipped tooth or a cracked crown simply by biting down on something unexpectedly hard.
 Your steps following a dental injury will depend on its nature but for most you may need to act quickly.

 If you don’t need attention of any other kind after an accident that takes priority, you should get to a dentist as soon as you can.
-If outside of normal opening hours, you can visit an emergency dentist.
+If outside of normal opening hours, you can visit a dentist.

 Modern dentistry makes it easy to repair and prevent further damage to a broken cracked tooth.